Phil's Narrow Gauge

 Raw material prices are up.
 I shop around for the best materials and prices but I can't control the massive inflation we've all suffered the last 4 years.
 The only good news is when the price increases are divided up between lots of kits, it's a little more tolerable.
 I strive to hold cost to an affordable level.

-RPO 66 Update
+"NEW" RPO 66 Update

 I have all 50 spots signed up for an RPO kit.
 At present, I have 6 on the waiting list should any of the 50 change their minds.
 We'll see how that works out.
 I have almost all the brass masters I need for the RPO.
 I do need 1 more grab iron kind of step used on the end buffer.
 4 per car.
 I have the 3D drawing but do to shipping cost with Shapeways, want to be sure I don't need anything else.
 Also need to make numerous spin casting molds.